"So much more, than you were looking for !!! "

 Note that the Inca Trail is closed February.

-Meet the night before the trek in the SAS Travel office in Cusco just before 07:00 pm at Calle Garcilaso 270 near the San Francisco Plaza, where you will meet with your group and guide.
-Here you will be given any rental equipment such as sleeping bags and duffle bags if you have requested extra porter.
+Meet the night before the trek in the SAS Travel office in Cusco just before 07:00 pm at Calle Garcilaso 270 near the San Francisco Plaza.
+Here you will meet with your group and guide. at this time you will be given any rental equipment such as sleeping bags and duffle bags if you have requested extra porter.
 Also arrangements for meeting place or transfers for the next morning are coordinated.

 ....Those snow-capped peaks in an unknown and unexplored part of Perù fascinated me greatly.
 They tempted me to go and see what lay beyond.
 In the ever famous words of Rudyard Kipling there was ..
 Something hidden!
 Go and find it!
 Go and look beyond the ranges- Something lost behind the ranges.
 Lost and waiting for you ...
 Go!!!
 Hiram Bingham, 1909